Queen Mary in Haunted California

 After the war, the ship embarked on a new mission, transporting war brides and their children in what became known as the “Bride and Baby Voyages.”
 Over 22,000 women and children sailed on the Queen Mary in 13 trips to start new lives in the United States and Canada in 1946.
 Following its service in this capacity, the ship underwent refurbishment, resuming its role as a luxury cruise liner until the 1960s when air travel became more accessible and affordable.
 The Queen Mary’s final voyage occurred in 1967 when the city of Long Beach purchased the ship, transforming it into a maritime museum, hotel, and a haunting destination.

-Related Haunted Stories: Hotel Captain Cook
+Related Haunted Stories: McRaven House

 Is the Queen Mary Haunted?